aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 ## Create Things

 Unlike in previous labs, we will not use the Arduino WiFi board to connect to the Greengrass Core.
-We will instead create a simulated Thing in the terminal.
-This is because the discovery process requires additional library that interacts with AWS IoT core using REST APIs.
-In theory, we can do this with Arduino, but this will require writing an additional library, something Arduino is lacking at this time.
+We will instead create a simulated Thing in the terminal of your laptop.
+This is because the discovery process requires additional libraries that interacts with AWS IoT core using REST APIs.
+In theory, we can do this with Arduino.
 Connecting Arduino WiFi to Greengrass is a nice little project of its own and you are welcome to try it in your free time :)

-The simulated Thing will be your terminal from your computer.
+The simulated Thing will be your terminal from your laptop.
 To create a new thing, we will create the key pair and register the public key with AWS IoT in one step.

+### Create the thing in IoT Core

 1. Go to _Manage > All devices > Things_.
 Press _Create things_ and select _Create single thing_ and press _Next_.
 2. Enter a unique name for your thing, e.g., `simthing_GROUPNAME` and press _Next_.
 Remember this name!